Get Started

 Which Builds = Configurable

-It’s possible to send coverage reports for some CI builds and not others, but Coveralls works best when you send it coverage reports for all of your CI builds.*
+It’s possible to send coverage reports for some CI builds and not others, but Coveralls works best when you send it coverage reports for all your CI builds.*

 * At least for all your push builds.
 See below for Recommended CI Configuration.